 7.Wipe your mascara around the rim with baby wipes this will get rid of bacteria, you can also wipe your eyeshadow palette to get rid off any excess.

 8.Use a anti bac wipe to clean out your makeup bag this will help keep it fresh and get rid off any dirt and grime.
+Some can be machine washed but check the label!.

 10.Label products with the date you got them so you know how long you've had them.